Syed Jahangir

 Syed Jahangir (2 January 1935 – 29 December 2018) was a Bangladeshi painter.
 He was awarded Ekushey Padak by the Government of Bangladesh in 1985.
 He served as the department head of the Arts Faculty at Shilpakala Academy in 1977.
 His notable paintings include Attmar Ujjibon, Ullas, Dhoni, Ojana-Oneshya and Osoni-Sangket.

 Early life and education

 Jahangir was born in Satkhira on 2 January 1935.
 He graduated in Fine Arts from Government Art Institute of Arts and Crafts (now Faculty of Fine Arts, University of Dhaka).
 He painted for over 55 years including 9000 oils, watercolors and mixed medias.
-Through his career, Jahangir has held 35 solo and 1 group exhibition.
+Through his career, Jahangir held 35 solo and 1 group exhibition.
 On 22 February 2007, one exhibition of Jahangir was held in Chitrak Gallery along with other painters such as Nitun Kundu, Samarjit Chowdhury, Rafiqun Nabi, Mahmudul Haque, Hamiduzzaman Khan and Hashem Khan.